 It is not clear what the arrows refer to.
 If they indicate each of the datasets that contribute data, then there should be 7 arrows clearly linking the datasets to BARDENA in the centre.

-Añadir todas las flechas.

 It is not clear why there are from 1-3 coloured cylinders and what the number of these represents. (eg Pharma data includes LAMIA and FARHO, but there are 3 cylinders in the diagram).

-Hospital 3 departamentos.

 In the text you mention that BARDENA may link to disease registries, but this is not shown in the diagram.

-It is not clear what the lock refers to.
+It is not clear what the lock refers to.Originally lhe lock represented the secure storage and pesudoanonimization process the data goes through, however we decided to get rid of it in the final figure.
+Thanks for pointing out its unclear meaning.

-Que los datos son seguros y pseudoanonimizados en Bardena.